airbytehq/airbyte/docs/integrations/sources/postgres.md

 ## Getting Started \(Airbyte Cloud\)

-On Airbyte Cloud, only TLS connections to your Postgres instance are supported.
+On Airbyte Cloud, only Transport Layer Secruity (TLS) connections to your Postgres instance are supported.
 Other than that, you can proceed with the open-source instructions below.

 ## Getting Started \(Airbyte Open-Source\)